 The Zetter Townhouse Marylebone channels the eccentric tastes of fictional Victorian patron Uncle Seymour.
 The extravagantly designed rooms transport guests to a bygone era but the hotel is far from stuck in the past.
-Social-media friendly Seymour’s Parlour serves delicious, unique cocktails from master mixologist Tony Conigliaro and each month the hotel hosts themed parties which have included Mardi Gras and the Roaring Twenties.
+Social media-friendly Seymour’s Parlour serves delicious cocktails from master mixologist Tony Conigliaro, and each month the hotel hosts themed parties that have included Mardi Gras and the Roaring ’20s.

 Despite its designer interior, The Mandeville Hotel doesn’t take itself too seriously – even though it’s one of the best in London and conveniently located near Bond Street and Selfridges.
 Hotel bar Reform is often a hive of activity with live vinyl nights and award-winning bartenders.
 A real gem.